sadjow/codex-cli-nix/README.md

 Always up-to-date Nix package for [OpenAI Codex](https://github.com/openai/codex) - lightweight AI coding agent in your terminal.

-**🚀 Automatically updated daily** to ensure you always have the latest Codex version.
+**🚀 Automatically updated hourly** to ensure you always have the latest Codex version.

 ## Why this package?